stijn-dejongh/docsify-glossary/README.md

 Forked from [TheGreenToaster/docsify-glossary](https://github.com/TheGreenToaster/docsify-glossary) as the original project was unmaintained for over 3 years, to address a couple of usability issues with the original script.

-An example usage can be found here [./example](./example), it is deployed automatically to this [github page](https://stijn-dejongh.github.io/docsify-glossary/#/).
+An example usage can be found here [./example](./example), it is deployed automatically to this [GitHub page](https://stijn-dejongh.github.io/docsify-glossary/#/).

 ## Installation